nodejs/security-wg/processes/security_team_membership_policy.md

    are also members of @nodejs/security, as they need access to the patches in order to produce releases.
 4. Members of the security triage team are members of @nodejs/security.

+Members of the security team have access to:

+* The security repo where issues are discussed.
+* The nodejs-private GitHub organization which is used as part of the process for creating security releases.